antirez/sds/README.md

 in order to improve performances of the networking code.

-Using `sdsIncrLen()` and `sdsMakeRoomFor()` it is possible to mount the following schema, to cat bytes coming from the kernel to the end of an sds string without copying into an intermediate buffer:
+Using `sdsIncrLen()` and `sdsMakeRoomFor()` it is possible to mount the following schema to cat bytes coming from the kernel to the end of an sds string without copying into an intermediate buffer:

 ```c